rsdoiel/antenna/archives/2025/libraries_2025.08.md

 date: 2025-02-28, from: Association of Research Libraries News

-<p>During Fair Use Week (February 24–28), Katherine Klosek and Samantha Teremi examine how today’s contractual restrictions on AI echo the same concerns libraries raised 20 years ago during the US...</p>
+<p>Last Updated on February 28, 2025, 12:47 pm ET During Fair Use Week (February 24–28), Katherine Klosek and Samantha Teremi examine how today’s contractual restrictions on AI echo the same...</p>
 <p>The post <a href="https://www.arl.org/blog/ai-is-reigniting-decades-old-questions-over-digital-rights-but-fair-use-prevails/">AI Is Reigniting Decades-Old Questions Over Digital Rights, but Fair Use Prevails</a> appeared first on <a href="https://www.arl.org">Association of Research Libraries</a>.</p>